nevermindOleg/AI_Newsletter_Bot/README.md

 python3 src/main.py --test
 ```

-## Automated Scheduling with Cron

-For fully automated daily newsletters, use a cron job.
-This is the most resource-efficient method.
+## Automation

+This project is designed to be automated.
+The recommended method is using GitHub Actions, but a traditional cron job can also be used if you prefer to self-host.

+### Method 1: GitHub Actions (Recommended)

+This repository contains a workflow file at `.github/workflows/newsletter.yml` that will automatically run your script on a schedule.

+**How it Works:**

+1.  **Schedule:** The action is scheduled to run daily at 08:00 UTC.
+You can change this by editing the `cron` schedule in the `newsletter.yml` file.
+2.  **Manual Trigger:** You can also run the workflow manually by going to the "Actions" tab in your GitHub repository, selecting "Send Daily AI Newsletter", and clicking "Run workflow".
+3.  **Secrets:** The workflow **requires** you to store your API keys and configuration in your repository's secrets.
+Go to `Settings` > `Secrets and variables` > `Actions` and add all the variables from the `.env.example` file.
+The script will not work until you do this.

+### Method 2: Cron Job (Self-hosted Alternative)

+If you are running this on your own server, you can use a cron job for scheduling.

 1. Open your crontab editor:
     ```bash
     crontab -e
     ```

 2. Add a line to schedule the script.
-This example runs the script every day at 8:00 AM.
+This example runs it every day at 8:00 AM.
 Make sure to use the **absolute paths** to your Python interpreter and script.

     ```cron
     # Minute Hour Day Month DayOfWeek Command
     0 8 * * * /path/to/your/venv/bin/python /path/to/your/AI_Newsletter_Bot/src/main.py --once >> /path/to/your/AI_Newsletter_Bot/cron.log 2>&1
     ```

-    - `>> /path/to/your/AI_Newsletter_Bot/cron.log 2>&1` is highly recommended as it logs all output and errors from the script, which is essential for debugging.
+    - Logging the output (`>> ...
+2>&1`) is crucial for debugging.